Lexus RX 450h running costs

 You’ll find the Lexus 450h quite pricey to insure, as it falls into group ratings 41 and 42 depending on spec.
 However, it’s not out of step with rivals, which are all in the same ballpark.

 The three-year/60,000-mile warranty that Lexus provides is unexceptional when others like BMW provide unlimited-mileage cover over three years, although the Japanese company’s gold-plated reputation for reliability should provide ample reassurance in its own right.
 The Lexus warranty extends to five years for the hybrid battery and other components, but there’s a 60,000-mile limit on those items, too.

 Lexus RX 450h servicing is due every 10,000 miles, at a cost of £295 for intermediate services (10,000, 30,000 and 50,000 miles) and £495 for full services (20,000 and 40,000 miles).

 All Lexus RX 450h models cost £130 in road tax, but as they all cost more than the £40,000 luxury-car threshold, you’ll be asked to stump up a £310 surcharge for years two to six.
 That means the annual road-tax bill in those years will be £440.

 Our experts reckon Lexus RX 450h depreciation over three years and 36,000 miles will see residual values fall to between 56% and 50% of the original purchase price.
-The seven-seater models are at the bottom end of that range and the less expensive SE models at the top.
+The seven-seater version is at the bottom end of that range and the less expensive specifications at the top.